SunnyZhiyangHe/sunnyzhiyanghe.github.io/_pages/about.md

   <summary>Past Updates</summary>

   <div markdown="1">
+  - I presented our work on [Extractors](https://arxiv.org/abs/2503.10390) at the [Quantum Algorithms, Complexity, and Fault Tolerance Reunion](https://simons.berkeley.edu/workshops/quantum-algorithms-complexity-fault-tolerance-reunion) hosted by Simons Institute.
+Here is the [recording](https://www.youtube.com/watch?v=L6cDAbaW2Zs) on Youtube.
   - I presented our work on [Quantum Codes with Addressable and Transversal Non-Clifford Gates](https://arxiv.org/abs/2502.01864) ([Slides](/files/AddressableCCZ.pdf)) at [Inria's QASAR Seminar](https://team.inria.fr/qasar/).
   - I gave an invited talk on [Extractors](https://arxiv.org/abs/2503.10390) at the [DIMACS Workshop on Quantum Software Systems and Theory](http://dimacs.rutgers.edu/events/details?eID=3248), hosted at Rutgers University.
   - I gave a talk on Building a Quantum Computer Beyond the Surface Code in Apr 2025, at the MIT PQI seminar organized by Anand Natarajan.